Best Charles Schwab Mutual Funds

 - Abbott Laboratories

-Locating SWHFX or any other mutual fund on Schwab’s site is made easier with the firm’s fund screener (not found on the mobile app).
-Just select the Research tab at the top and pick the mutual funds link on the next page.
+Locating SWHFX or any other mutual fund on Schwab’s website is very simple using the broker’s mutual fund screener (which currently is not available on the mobile app).
+To access it, click the Research tab at the top of the website and then choose the mutual funds link on the next page.

 Free Charles Schwab Account